SWI-Prolog/swipl-devel/CMAKE.md

 ## Profile Guided Optimization

-When using Ninja and GCC, the system  may be build using _Profile Guided Optimization_ (PGO).
+When using Ninja and GCC, the system  may be built using _Profile Guided Optimization_ (PGO).
 This  first  builds   the  system  instrumented  to collect profile information, then runs  a   benchmark  suite and finally recompiles it using the benchmark suite  output to help (notably) branch